 There is one simple rule that always applies to a composition: keep all intervals varied.
 That means you should add variety to all things to keep the viewer interested and their eyes moving around the picture.

-- In landscape, vary the shape and size of your trees, the greens you are using, and the intervals in space between objects.
+For example, in a landscape, vary the shape and size of your trees, the greens you are using, and the intervals in space between them.

 Even when things are really lined up and all the same in the reference photo, like a picketed fence, make sure you introduce some variety, like a bigger gap in between, a crooked picket, or a missing one.

 Mistake 5.
 Same Amount of Details in Foreground and Background

 This mistake is particularly common in those that are painting from a photograph rather than from life.
 Many photos show the whole scene detailed and in focus.
 You can clearly see the blade of grass in the foreground and the tree branch in the background.
 However, that is not how our eyes see.
 When we focus on one area, the rest of the picture is out of focus.